OutKick

-OutKick is an American sports and commentary website owned by Fox Corporation.
-Founded by Clay Travis in 2011, the site features news, opinion pieces, and podcasts surrounding sports and popular culture.
+OutKick is an American sports and commentary website owned by Fox News Media.
+Founded by Clay Travis in 2011, the site features news, opinion pieces, and podcasts surrounding sports and popular culture from a conservative perspective.

-After having already been involved in synergies and syndication deals with its Fox Sports division, Travis sold OutKick Media to Fox Corporation in 2021.
-Since the sale, the site has also increasingly collaborated with its Fox News division.
+After having already been involved in cross-promotions and syndication deals with its Fox Sports division, Travis sold OutKick Media to Fox Corporation in 2021.
+Travis remained head of the site until 2026, when he stepped down upon its full integration into the Fox News Digital division.

 History

-Foundation
+Founding

 The site was founded in 2011 by Clay Travis as OutKick the Coverage (OKTC).
 In 2013, Travis entered into an agreement to license OKTC to Fox Sports, with its posts being syndicated as part of FoxSports.com content, and the site being cross-promoted as a Fox College Football blog.
 In 2015, after having joined Fox Sports 1 as a contributor to its college football coverage, Travis signed an overall deal with Fox Sports that included television, radio, and digital roles, and a renewal of its licensing agreement for OutKick the Coverage.
 On September 6, 2016, Fox Sports Radio premiered OutKick the Coverage with Clay Travis as its new morning drive show.

 In June 2020, Jason Whitlock, an ex-Fox Sports host, joined the company.
 As part of an accompanying rebranding, the site's title was also shortened to simply OutKick.
 Despite buying a one-third stake in the company when he joined, Whitlock quickly entered a feud with the other two owners, Travis and Sam Savage, as Savage had been with the company at the start, and as such never "purchased" a stake in the company.
 Whitlock spent $500,000 for his stake.
 Whitlock argued that Savage was not putting his "sweat" into the company, and issued an ultimatum: either Savage invests $500,000 into the company, or he will leave.
 This investment never came and Whitlock left OutKick in early 2021.